daidensacha/mp3-garden-journal/README.md

 [TESTING/Testing Checklist](/documentation/testing.md#testing-checklist-development-deployment)

 #### Forking or Cloning Garden Almanac
-1. If you're interested in forking the project to experiment with the code, or to propose changes, then navigate to the [Garden Almanac Project](https://github.com/daidensacha/mp3-garden-journal), and click on the fork button.
+1. If you're interested in forking the project to experiment with the code or propose changes, navigate to the [Garden Almanac Project](https://github.com/daidensacha/mp3-garden-journal), and click on the fork button.

 ![](/documentation/images/fork-project.png)